MECTsrl/mect_apps/AnyTPAC/AseUSBTagReader/ReadMe.md

 The instructions necessary to indicate to Mect Suite where to find the library file, how to link it, and the includes for compilation have been inserted only in the **AseUSBTagReader.pro** file, keeping the structure of the hmi project unchanged.

-The project uses **ICODE SLI-S Tags** (Iso 15693) with 64 bit TAG IDs and a 2048 bit user memory area.
+The project uses **ICODE SLI-S Tags** (Iso 15693) with 64 bit TAG IDs and a 2048 bit user memory area (316 User Bytes in 79 4K Blocks) or **ISO14443A/MIFARE Tags** (144 User Bytes in 36 4K Blocks, starting from page 0x04).

 The commands sent to the reader are described in the file *doc/TWN4_Simple_Protocol_DocRev25.pdf* (paragraph 1.5.12.
-API ISO15693 in the document).
+API ISO15693 and paragraph 1.5.10.
+API MIFARECLASSIC in the document).

-In the project there is only one interface page (**page100**) with graphic elements that indicate if the reader is connected.
-if a Tag has been detected in the reading area of the reader, and two buttons for reading and writing a user data structure on the current Tag.
+In the project there is only one interface page (**page100**) with graphic elements that indicate if the reader is connected, if a Tag has been detected in the reading area of the reader, and two buttons for reading and writing a user data structure on the current Tag.